-If you are valuing businesses internationally, it is wise to consider compliance with the International Valuation Standards or IVS for short.
-These standards cover valuation of all types of assets world-wide, including businesses, real property, personal business property, market securities and more.
+Are you are valuing businesses internationally?
+Then consider complying with the International Valuation Standards or IVS for short.
+These standards cover valuation of all types of assets world-wide.
+For example, businesses, real property, personal business property, market securities and more.

-In the United States, the USPAP set of standards has long governed how appraisals are done across the broad range of assets.
+In the United States, the USPAP set of standards has long governed appraisals across the broad range of assets.
 Standards 9 and 10, in particular, cover the valuation and reporting of business valuation results.

 It turns out that both professional standards have enough in common to make valuations that comply with both a real possibility.
-If you value a business in the United States and you expect to present your findings to a group of international investors, be prepared to heed the call for both USPAP and IVS compliance.
-Professional appraisers and valuers, as these practitioners are called outside the US, gain public trust in their work by providing consistent, standards compliant business valuations.
+For instance, let’s say you value a business in the United States and expect to present your findings to a group of international investors.
+Then prepare to heed the call for both USPAP and IVS compliance.
+Professional appraisers and valuers, as these practitioners are called outside the US, need to gain public trust in their work.
+And they do so by providing consistent, standards compliant business valuations.

 The good news is the two standards are close enough in their spirit and scope.
 Both define how you should go about developing your opinion of business value.
 Both discuss the format and content of a business valuation report.
-Both require a level of competency and independence on the part of the business appraiser or valuer.
-The main differences are more often than not in the terminology that you can readily address in your appraisal reports.
+They also require a level of competency and independence on the part of the business appraiser or valuer.
+However, you will spot differences in the terminology that you can readily address in your appraisal reports.

 Business valuation Code of Conduct

 USPAP contains the Ethics Rule defining the expected behavior on the part of the business appraiser.
-IVS alludes to an expectation that the valuation engagement is conducted in an objective manner without any conflicts of interest and that the valuer should have the skill and knowledge required to do the job.
+IVS alludes to an expectation that you will do your valuation engagements in an objective manner without any conflicts of interest.
+In addition, the valuer should have the skill and knowledge required to do the job.

 Departure vs Jurisdictional Exception